-I’ve also watched a similar process play out with new financial advisors.
+I’ve also watched a similar process play out with new financial professionals.
 The rate at which they learn and grow is astounding.
 In just a few short years, they go from having very little industry knowledge, to gaining real expertise.
-Imagine, being a novice to the financial services industry, and then three to four years later having the skillset to be the trusted advisor for a family or business!
+Imagine, being a novice to the financial services industry, and then three to four years later having the skillset to be the trusted professional for a family or business!

 So, which category do you fall into?
 Here are 5 questions you can ask yourself to gauge your commitment to your continued professional development.

 1. Do you regularly attend industry conferences, such as FPA or MDRT?

 2. Are you an active member of a study group of successful industry peers?

 3. Do you regularly read industry publications for the latest news, strategies, and technologies?

 4. Do you regularly read books that contain inspiration and encouragement?